Questions and answers: Manchester Building Society transfer of equity

 , with a Manchester Building Society mortgage with my former husband.
 Him and his fiance are going to acquire my share.
-We had consent from Manchester Building Society to substitute my name with hers.
-The transfer of equity needs to be done by a conveyancing solicitor for Manchester Building Society (supposedly).
-Is it possible for us to deal with the Land Registry change?
+We had consent from Manchester Building Society to remove my name with hers.
+The transfer of equity needs to be completed by a lawyer for Manchester Building Society (supposedly).
+In order to save fees can I deal with the Land Registry formalities?

-General Advice to read in further to the above Manchester Building Society transfer of equity Info :
+General Advice to read in supporting the above Manchester Building Society transfer of equity Advice :

 Tax and Legal